Calcium channel blocker toxicity: Diagnosis

 A blood or urine test to diagnose overdose is not generally available.
 CCB overdose may cause high blood sugar levels, and this is often a sign of how severe the problem will become.

 Electrocardiogram

 CCB toxicity can cause a number of electrocardiogram abnormalities with a low sinus rhythm being the most common.
 Others include: QT prolongation, bundle branch block, first-degree atrioventricular block, and even sinus tachycardia.

 Differential

 It may not be possible to tell the difference between beta blocker toxicity and calcium channel blocker overdose based on signs and symptoms.

 Management

 The medical management of CCB toxicity may be difficult.
 It may not improve with the usual treatments used for a low blood pressure and a slow heart rate.
-In those who have no symptoms or signs six hours following taking an immediate release formulation and 24 hours after taking an extended release formulation need no further medical treatment.
+Those who have no symptoms or signs six hours following taking an immediate release formulation and 24 hours after taking an extended release formulation generally need no further medical treatment.